Spending a Day at the English Garden Munich

-There’s nothing quite like spending a sunny day in a charming English Garden – even if you are in Germany.
-Munich’s famous Englischer Garten is one of the most celebrated and beautiful sights in the city, and it won’t even cost you a penny to explore it for yourself.
+There’s nothing quite like spending a sunny day in a charming English Garden Munich – even if you are in Germany.
+Munich’s famous Englischer Garten is one of the most celebrated and beautiful sights in the city.
+And it won’t even cost you a penny to explore it for yourself.

 In an English country garden

 The English Garden is one of the few urban parks in the world large enough to house pastures of agricultural land and, in certain areas, flocks of sheep.
 A green and tranquil country landscape, the northern half of the English Garden is full of long grass and provides access to the nearby Isar river.
 The New Amphitheater is a wonderful spot for peace and quiet – when it’s not playing host to enthusiastic amateur theatrical productions in the summer months.
 Further south, open spaces quickly fill up with sun-worshipers and jugglers, tightrope walkers and musicians testing their skills, with a busier atmosphere that attracts a friendly, fashionable crowd.